25 Best Internships for High School Students in 2025

 Ages: 17-18

-Location: New York
+Location: New York City, New York

 Timeline: Summer

-Since 2005, the Temple of Understanding has implemented its commitment to the education of young people by hosting a Summer Internship.
+Since 2005, the Temple of Understanding (TOU) has demonstrated its commitment to the education of young people by hosting a Summer Internship.
 TOU’s student interns attend some open meetings of the UN Security Council, the General Assembly, and various committees.
 This program launches their careers as global citizens who care about the humanitarian goals embraced by the UN.

 Ages: 16-18

-Location: Connecticut
+Location: Hartford, Connecticut

 The Attorney General serves as Connecticut’s chief legal officer for civil matters, and the OAG serves as legal counsel to all state agencies.
-Internships are unpaid, volunteer positions open to graduate and law students, paralegal, undergraduate, and highly motivated high-school students.
+Internships are unpaid, volunteer positions open to graduate and law students, paralegal, undergraduate, and highly motivated high school students.

 Ages: 16-18

-Deadline: Rolling
+Deadline: Various

 Ages: 14-18

-Location: Massachusetts
+Location: Boston, Massachusetts

-Deadline: Contact for Deadline
+Deadline: Contact for deadline

-The Mayor’s Youth Council is a program that engages Boston’s high school students in government and civic participation.
+The Mayor’s Youth Council (MYC)is a leadership program that engages Boston’s high school students in government and civic participation.
 The MYC has 86 council members, each of whom works in one of eight committees and a neighborhood working group.
 Each committee is led by two co-directors, and each neighborhood working group is led by two co-liaisons.
 The Council represents every neighborhood in Boston, with members who are confirmed by Mayor Wu through an application and interview process.
 Council members are selected for a one-year term and work with the Mayor’s Office, community leaders, and city officials.

 Ages: 16-18

-Location: New York
+Location: New York City, New York

-Timeline: Summer, School Year
+Timeline: Summer, school year

 Interns apply to the department that interests them most, and, if selected, will work within that department for the duration of their internship.
 In their positions, interns will have the chance to collaborate with staff and work on a range of projects.
 These projects may include conducting research, attending meetings, managing incoming inquiries, analyzing data, drafting briefings, staffing events, assisting with outreach, and supporting special projects.